To CWNY’s readers from his family:

-CWNY began writing these Remembrances* about 11 years ago, and he was working on the eleventh one to be published for Christmas 2021 when he was called home.
-We, his family, decided to posthumously publish here what was completed, making a few minor edits as we believe he would have wanted, in the spirit of The Mystery of Edwin Drood, and we have edited his final Remembrances the way we think he would have wanted, for example, giving names to some of his new characters not yet decided on.
+CWNY began writing his Remembrances on his first blog and was finishing the eleventh chapter to be published for Christmas 2021 when he was called home.
+We, his family, are posthumously publishing what was completed, making a few minor edits as we believe he would have wanted, in the spirit of The Mystery of Edwin Drood, such as giving names to characters not yet named.

-Our hope is that when you read this final Remembrances, you will feel CWNY at your side still, to help and encourage you in this evil and adulterous generation.
+We hope when you read his final Remembrances, you will feel CWNY at your side still, to help and encourage you in this evil and adulterous generation.
 He felt deeply for his Lord’s servants, and prayed for all of us every night.
 He wrote with his whole heart, and he served his Lord faithfully.
 Through the dark nights of despair and trouble of this world, he fought his way home to his Savior and was Cambria Will Not Yield to the very moment of parting.
-Although he never would have said it of himself, we his family know that what Admiral Nelson said after Trafalgar applies with equal truth to CWNY: “Thank God I have done my duty!”
+Although he never would have said it of himself, we his family know that what Admiral Nelson said of himself applies with equal truth to CWNY: “Thank God I have done my duty!”

 The final Remembrances ends with the young boy, Johnny, about to tell of a beautiful dream he had.
 At this point CWNY’s pen fell; we shall never hear Johnny’s dream in this world.
 CWNY has entered into the real Dream; he will finish telling it to us when we meet him again, where sorrow and sighing shall flee away.
 What was Johnny’s dream?
 Although we do not know the details, we do know with certainty that our Lord and Savior Jesus Christ is at the center of it.

 God bless you this Christmas, and always, and Christ be with you!